Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 While this remains a big reason to choose it in practice, my words of praise end here.
 The framework itself is, for the lack of a better work, a mess.
 To understand what's wrong with it, let's try to replicate the same counter example that we should know well by know.

-First things first, one should understand what kind of approach Flutter takes - which is where we encounter the first issues.

 Dart is a traditional imperative and object oriented programming language, so Flutter UIs are naturally costructed with widget objects similarly to LVGL.
-Unlike LVGL however their appearance is not directly controlled by the API; instead, every `Widget` must implement the `build` method, which should return a subtree that describes what is displayed on the screen.
+Unlike LVGL however their appearance is not directly controlled by the API; instead, every `Widget` must implement the `build` method, which should return a subtree that describes what is displayed on the screen.\
-The basic building block for a UI in flutter is the `StatelessWidget`, a class that should be inherited to customize it.
+The basic building block for a UI in flutter is the `StatelessWidget`.
+Developers are supposed to inherit from it in order to create custom `Widget`s.
 Being an object in an object-oriented programming language it can absolutely have a state, so what's with the name?

-Well, a `StatelessWidget` is not *supposed* to have a state because it wouldn't matter.
-Its build method is only called once when it's created, so it will ignore any future modification like incrementing a internal counter.
+Well, a `StatelessWidget` is not *supposed* to have a state because it wouldn't matter for the UI.
+Its `build` method is only called once when it's created and it will ignore any future modification like incrementing a internal counter.

 To implement something remotely interesting we must turn to another class, the `StatefulWidget`.
 Ah, this one will surely allow me to keep track of an internal state and update the UI accordingly, right?
 Yes, but *not by itself*.